elixir-gettext/gettext/README.md

 msgstr[1] "Aqui estão os textos para traduzir"
 ```

-`.po` are text based and can be edited directly by translators.
+`.po` are text-based files and can be edited directly by translators.
 Some may even use existing tools for managing them, such as [Poedit][poedit] or [poeditor.com][poeditor.com].

 Finally, because translations are based on strings, your source code does not lose readability as you still see literal strings, like `gettext "here is an example"`, instead of paths like `translate "some.path.convention"`.

-Read the [documentation for the `Gettext` module][docs-gettext-module] for more information on locales, interpolation, pluralization and other features.
+Read the [documentation for the `Gettext` module][docs-gettext-module] for more information on locales, interpolation, pluralization, and other features.

 ## Workflow